Drug addiction and alcoholism are serious issues that affect millions of people worldwide.

 In this blog post, we will explore the neurobiological transformations that result from drug addiction and alcoholism, shedding light on the complex nature of these disorders and their effect on the brain.

 Addiction and the Brain

-These activities include things like chowing down on our favorite foods, exercising, playing video games or even earning a big promotion at work.
-Basically, anything that brings us pleasure or makes us feel good triggers the release of dopamine.
+These activities include things like devouring our favorite foods, exercising, playing video games, or even earning a big promotion at work.
+Anything that brings us pleasure or makes us feel good triggers dopamine release.
 As far as our brains are concerned, the activity itself doesn’t matter.
 The response is the same.

 When it comes to addiction, some drugs are more addictive than others.
-For example, drugs like heroin and nicotine are both highly addictive, while drugs like MDMA (ecstasy, Molly) are comparatively less addictive.*
+For example, drugs like heroin and nicotine are both highly addictive, while drugs like MDMA (i.e., ecstasy, Molly) are comparatively less addictive.*

-- How much dopamine the drug triggers to be released
+- How much dopamine is triggered

 *Note: While MDMA is less addictive than other drugs, it is still possible to develop an addiction.